 “technical excellence, good design”

 Continuous attention means rules and quality policies.
-They define which design is good or bad, which piece of code is excellent or ugly, … This keeps concentration high, focused but also implies to take a break in case of distraction or powerless.
+They define which design is good or bad, which piece of code is excellent or ugly, … This keeps concentration high, focused but also implies taking a break in case of distraction or powerless.

 Technical excellence is gained by the right staff and their skills.
 Continuous learning acquires new knowledge and improves skills.

-Good design means that a product looks nice inside in first place.
+Good design means that a product looks nice inside in the first place.

 Enhances agility – requires the right attitude and acceptance of the agile values.